-It is now 9 years on from this and much has happened in between then and now.
+It is now nine years on from this, and much has happened in between then and now.
 We’ve got to know Camilla for who she is, not what we think she’s done.

 From my point of view, I find the argument people cite against her becoming Queen typically consistent of shallow observations about her past and in some exceptional cases, comments on appearance, but nothing that amounts to a sustainable reason in modern times why this woman shouldn’t be our Queen.

 In fact, her many virtues are far more significant than the superficial arguments offered by the opposition to her becoming Queen.
 For one, she genuinely cares about what she’s doing – picking causes that matter to her and taking a genuine interest in them as well as drawing public attention to them in the process.
 She is also incredibly assured of her behaviour in public, she has never put a foot wrong as a member of the Royal Family and across the globe has been an excellent ambassador for the UK along with her husband.